Rays vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have an implied moneyline win probability of 54.5% in this game.
+- Based on this matchup's moneyline, the Rays' implied win probability is 53.5%.

-- In the 52 games in which oddsmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 31 times (31-18-3).
+- Tampa Bay has combined with opponents to hit the over on the total 32 times this season for a 32-18-3 record against the over/under.

-- The Rays have a perfect 5-0-0 record against the spread this season.
+- The Rays have put together a 5-0-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.